 Library Hours During The Pandemic

-Beginning Sunday July 5th, the WMI will be open on the following hours/days:
+The WMI is open on the following hours/days:

 Sunday noon-4:00 p.m.